Harrisman05/Shootout---Python-browser-game/README.md

 * Download the master repository as ZIP
 * Extract all files - all assets and dependancies must be present in the extracted folder and not deleted
 * Launch the <b>!-Shootout-!.exe</b> file to start the game (Python installation not required)
+* :warning::warning::warning: Firewalls can incorrectly detect the executible file as a virus, preventing you from running the executible.
+Add the executible as an exception or select the "run anyways" option if you get a pop-up

 <p align="center">
     <img src="https://github.com/Harrisman05/Shootout---Python-browser-game/blob/master/images/launch_shootout_demo.png" width="75%" height="75%"/>